rapido-mobile/rapido-mobile.github.io/tutorials/flutter_images.md

 After closing the app and restarting it, if you create a new task or edit an existing one, you will see that there is a new picker in the DocumentForm:
 ![image-picker](../assets/image-picker.png)

-The image picker is blank because no image is selected by defaults.
+The image picker is blank because no image is selected by default.
 The buttons to the right are used to choose or clear the image.
 In order from the top, the user can choose an image from their phone's photo gallery, their phone's camera, or they can enter a URL that points to an image.

 ### Gallery and Camera Images
 Tapping the gallery or camera icon button, will take the user through the android or iOS native UI for choosing from those sources.
 And, when done, will display an image in the image picker: